tutanck/smallapi-js/README.md

 ## What is Smallapi-js?

-Smallapi-js is a small wrapper wrote in javascript that allows [smallapi](https://smallapi.io/) users to uses their APIs server functions from the client side.
+Smallapi-js is a small wrapper wrote in javascript that allows [smallapi](https://smallapi.io/) users to uses their APIs cloud functions from the client side.

 ## Table of contents